Towards the analytic theory of Potential Energy Curves for diatomic molecules. Studying He${}_2^+$ and LiH diatomics as illustration: Molecular ion H e as the example

 \subsection{He${}_2^+$: Conclusions}

-Inside of the Born-Oppenheimer approximation by using two-point Pad\'e approximants, analytic expressions for the potential energy curves in all range of internuclear distances $R$ are constructed for both the ground $X^2\Si_u^+$ and the first excited $A ^2\Si_g^+$ states for the diatomic molecular ion He$_2^+$.
+Inside of the Born-Oppenheimer approximation by using two-point Pad\'e approximants, analytic expressions for the potential energy curves in whole range of internuclear distances $R > 0$ are constructed for both the ground $X^2\Si_u^+$ and the first excited $A ^2\Si_g^+$ states for the diatomic molecular ion He$_2^+$.
 In general, the obtained analytic curves reproduce known numerical results with an accuracy of 3-4 s.d. in the whole domain in $R$.

-For small internuclear distances $0.5 < R < 1.5$~a.u., possibly due to the quasi-crossing (situated in complex $R$ sufficiently close to the real $R$ axis) between the excited stated $A ^2\Si_g^+$ with the next $\Si_g$ excited state the potential energy curve gets inaccurate in this domain of internuclear distances.
+For small internuclear distances $0.5 < R < 1.5$~a.u., possibly due to the quasi-crossing between the excited state $A ^2\Si_g^+$ with the next $\Si_g$ excited states the potential energy curve gets inaccurate in this domain of internuclear distances.
 It leads to a certain loss of accuracy in the spectra of rovibrational states situated in Van-der-Waals minimum, but it does not change the number of rovibrational states, which is equal to nine.
 All these states are very weakly-bound.

-In the case of ground state $X^2\Si_u^+$ the predicted potential curve through analytic approximation \re{eq14} (with the expressions \re{eq13} and \re{eq7} as ingredients) in the same domain $0.9 < R < 1.5$~a.u. differs from numerical results but insignificantly \cite{TPA:2012}.
-It indicates to the existence of quasi-crossings at complex $R$ plane situated far away from the real axis.
+In the case of ground state $X^2\Si_u^+$ the predicted potential curve through analytic approximation \re{eq14} (with the expressions \re{eq13} and \re{eq7} as building blocks) in the same domain $0.9 < R < 1.5$~a.u. differs from numerical results insignificantly \cite{TPA-HELIUM:2012}.
+Probably, it indicates to the existence of ``weak" quasi-crossing effect.
 This deviation does not make significant change in description of the spectra of rovibrational states obtained with 3-4 s.d. in accuracy.
 Note the predicted minima by the approximations \re{eq14} differ from the numerical results by $\sim 0.1\%$ and $\sim 25\%$ for the ground $X^2\Si_u^+$ and the first excited $A^2\Si_g^+$, respectively.